Homotopy finiteness of some DG categories from algebraic geometry

 The paper is organized as follows.

-In Section \ref{sec:Ho_DG_cat} we recall the notion of homotopy finiteness and smooth categorical compactification of DG categories, and also formulate some basic results related to these notions.
+In Section \ref{sec:Ho_DG_cat} we discuss the notions of homotopy finiteness of DG categories and smooth categorical compactifications, and also formulate some basic results related to this notions.

-In Section \ref{sec:localizations} we recall the Neeman criterion for a functor to be a localization, and introduce homological epimorphisms of DG categories which generalize localizations.
+In Section \ref{sec:localizations} we recall the Neeman's criterion for a functor to be a localization, and introduce homological epimorphisms of DG categories (in the terminology of \cite{GL}, \cite{Pau}) which generalize localizations.

-In Section \ref{sec:gluing} we introduce the notion of gluing of DG categories via a bimodule.
-We also prove various technical results, which we need in the sequel.
+In Section \ref{sec:gluing_conceptual} we recall the notion of gluing of DG categories via a bimodule.
+We also recall the relation of gluing with the so-called upper-triangular DG categories \cite{Tab3}.

+In Section \ref{sec:gluing} we prove various technical results, which we need in the sequel.

 In Section \ref{sec:exotic_derived} we recall the notion of coderived category and absolute derived category.
-We formulate basic results inthe locally Noetherian case, in particular, about compact generation of coderived categories.
+We formulate basic results for locally noetherian abelian categories, in particular, about compact generation of coderived categories.

 Section \ref{sec:coh_and_MF} is devoted to specific convenient enhancements for derived categories of coherent sheaves and absolute derived categories of coherent matrix factorizations.
+For these enhancements, we have natural DG functors (not just quasi-functors) of direct image for a proper morphism.

+In Subsection \ref{ssec:coh_MF} we also prove the analogues of theorems of Rouquier and Lunts for matrix factorizations on separated schemes of finite type over a field.
+Namely, we prove the existence of strong generators in the absolute derived categories of coherent matrix factorizations (Theorem \ref{th:strong_generator_MF}), and smoothness of their enhancements under some necessary assumptions (Theorem \ref{th:smoothness_MF}).

-For this enhancements, we have natural DG functors of direct image for a proper morphism.
-Moreover, in Subsection \ref{ssec:nice_ringed_spaces} we introduce the category of nice ringed spaces.
-Its objects are just pairs $(X,\cA_X),$ where $X$ is a separated Noetherian scheme and $\cA_X$ is a coherent sheaf of $\cO_X$-modules, satisfying some additional property.
-We study the (co)(drived) categories of (quasi-)coherent sheaves on nice ringed spaces, and functors between them.
-The main point is that the category of quasi-coherent sheaves is locally Noetherian, and a quasi-coherent sheaf is injective in $\QCoh(\cA_X)$ iff it is injective in $\text{Mod-}\cA_X.$
+In Subsection \ref{ssec:nice_ringed_spaces} we introduce the category of nice ringed spaces.
+Its objects are pairs $(X,\cA_X),$ where $X$ is a separated noetherian scheme and $\cA_X$ is a coherent sheaf of $\cO_X$-algebras, satisfying some additional property.
+We discuss the (co)derived categories of (quasi-)coherent sheaves on nice ringed spaces, and functors between them.
+In particular, we show that the category $\QCoh(\cA_X)$ of quasi-coherent $\cA_X$-modules and the category $\Mod\mhyphen\cA_X$ of all $\cA_X$-modules are locally noetherian, and an object of $\QCoh(\cA_X)$ is injective iff it is injective in $\Mod\mhyphen\cA_X.$

 Section \ref{sec:sm_cat_comp} is devoted to the proof of Theorem \ref{intro:smooth_compactification} (see Theorem \ref{th:smooth_compactification}).